What is Target Marketing? The Good, The Bad, and The Ugly

 2. Sustains relationships

-The thing about target marketing is that it paves a relationship between brands and their clients, which also has a way of building trust.
+The thing about target marketing is that it builds a relationship between brands and their clients, which also helps build trust.

 3. Narrow your audience

-When narrowing down your audience, you don't have to try to reach an entire population; you can narrow it down to a subset of the people that will help your product even more effectively.
+When narrowing your audience, you don't have to try to reach an entire population; you can focus on a subset of people who will help your product even more effectively.

 target-vector-image